jim-schwoebel/pauses/README.md

 ## another technique

+Another technique that can be used is to train a machine learning model to detect pause lengths.
+In this case, I trained a quick machine learning model from 5-6 files separating the files into 20 millisecond windows and labeling each one as a 'pause' or a 'speech' event.
+I used the train_audioTPOT.py script found in the voicebook repository with the librosa feature embedding (librosa_features.py).
+The model achieves around 91.22807017543859% accuracy with an optimized SVM model.

+To run this script, you must first put some files in the load_dir folder when you clone the repository (e.g. 'fast.wav').
+The files are then spliced into 20 millisecond segments and classified as silence or speech events.
+What results is a file in the ./load_dir that corresponds with the speech file (e.g. fast.wav --> fast.json) with the following information:

 ```
-Warning: xgboost.XGBClassifier is not available and will not be used by TPOT.
-Generation 1 - Current best internal CV score: 0.9524064171122995
-Generation 2 - Current best internal CV score: 0.9524064171122995
-Generation 3 - Current best internal CV score: 0.9524064171122995
-Generation 4 - Current best internal CV score: 0.9527629233511586
-Generation 5 - Current best internal CV score: 0.9527629233511586
+{"filename": "fast.wav", "total_length": 1.0, "mean": 0.4, "std": 0.20000000000000007, "max_value": 0.6000000000000001, "min_pause": 0.2, "median": 0.4}
 ```

+As you can see, you get a bit more information here.
+Note this was a proof-of-concept and likely needs to be augmetned with other datasets for it to work robustly across speakers.

 ## limitations

-This script is limited to low-noise environments.
+Both scripts are limited to low-noise environments.
 If there is a lot of background noise in your file, I'd first suggest cleaning them and removing noise (e.g. with SoX) before using this script to calculate pause lengths.

 ## additional reading
 * [pydub](https://github.com/jiaaro/pydub)